janjsn/lew_nexus_ac_bioenergy/README.md

 Custom code is memory intensive, and has been run on a server with 1 TB RAM.

-Processed datasets are obtainable as referenced in the article (url: *manuscript under revision*).
+Processed datasets are obtainable as referenced in the article (url: https://www.nature.com/articles/s41893-020-00680-5).

 See individual readme files for further information.